Personal Statement Examples

 Results from a physical examination revealed that the patient appeared obese with minimal distress.
 According to a case study, she weighed 110 kg and had a height of 5.8 feet.
 The patient had a blood pressure of 130/78 mmHg and a pulse of 87 bmp.
 Her lungs were clear to auscultation and were without wheezing or rales.
 The patient also reported experiencing foot swelling when she remains active or stands for long hours.
 The patient said she was taking furosemide tablets to control her swelling.

 The clinician discovered that the patient experienced persistent and severe asthma with poor control methods.
 She failed to embrace effective strategies to manage and control her asthmatic condition.
 The situation worsened her diabetic condition and treatment.
-In this case, the patient’s financial conditions affected her ability to maintain desirable, appropriate medication behavior.
+In turn, the patient’s financial conditions affected her ability to maintain desirable, appropriate medication behavior.
 Other factors hindering better health outcomes include insufficient patient education regarding the role of specific medications.

 The clinician proposed using a systematic method to evaluate the proper intervention for the patient.
 The findings emphasized patient-oriented evidence to support the most appropriate intervention.
 The physician developed an intervention plan that provided the patient with the necessary support throughout her treatment.
 The main aim was to identify possible side effects, drug interactions, or toxicity issues that require immediate attention.